-Income that residents of Iceland receive for labor or personal services performed in the United States as employees (dependent personal services) is exempt from U.S. income tax if the employees meet three requirements:
+Income that residents of Iceland receive for services performed in the United States as employees (dependent personal services) is exempt from U.S. income tax if the residents meet the following requirements.

-- They are in the United States for no more than 182 days during the tax year. - They are employees of a resident of Iceland or of a permanent establishment of a resident of a state other than Iceland if the permanent establishment is located in Iceland. - Their income is not borne by a permanent establishment that the employer has in the United States.
+- They are in the United States for no more than 183 days in any 12-month period beginning or ending in the tax year. - Their income is paid by, or on behalf of, an employer who is not a U.S. resident. - Their income is not borne by a permanent establishment that the employer has in the United States.